 A conjecture is an “educated guess” that is based on examples in a pattern.
-Numerous examples may make you believe a conjecture.
-However, no number of examples can actually prove a conjecture.
-It is always possible that the next example would show that the conjecture is false.
 A counterexample is an example that disproves a conjecture.

 A car salesman sold 5 used cars to five different couples.
 He noticed that each couple was under 30 years old.
 The following day, he sold a new, luxury car to a couple in their 60’s.
 The salesman determined that only younger couples by used cars.